 With 200 full- and part-time employees across our five locations, the million-dollar question is how to keep our staff happy and motivated with so many changes to the labour market over the last couple years.
 We have a dedicated HR Manager to support ongoing recruitment and retention efforts.
 One key aspect is that we have excellent managers that are passionate about working here and it bleeds down to their teams by organically sharing and sustaining the same values.
 We’re in the process of formalizing that to be more defined and built into everything we do.Independent Restaurant Chain in Toronto

 As a busy business owner, keeping on top of the day’s comings and goings is often priority number one.
 That can leave little time to spend on one of the things that matter most: your people.
 Instead of trying to manage employees yourself, why not hire a human resources manager?
-They can dedicate their time to helping you take care of your employees so you can focus on all of the other aspects of your business.
+They can dedicate their time to helping you take care of your employees, handle short-staffed issues etc. so you can focus on all of the other aspects of your business.

 4. Build a good rep from the inside out.